AEthelwulfSalazar/Hackbright-Curriculum/Forms/README.md

 Your goal is to make something that looks like the screenshot below.
 An example can also be viewed here: https://ubermelon-order-form.herokuapp.com/

+You can open a file in Chrome by using File->Open and navigating to your form.html.

 ## Specifications

 ### Header